ledraw1/ComfyUICloud/README.md

 ##### _CPU_
 - `:cpu-[ubuntu-version]`

+# Image Variants
+# --------------
+# Browse [ghcr.io](https://github.com/ai-dock/comfyui/pkgs/container/comfyui) for an image suitable for your target environment.
+Alternatively, view a select range of [CUDA](https://hub.docker.com/r/aidockorg/comfyui-cuda) and [ROCm](https://hub.docker.com/r/aidockorg/comfyui-rocm) builds at DockerHub.

+# What are image variants?
+# ------------------------
+# Image variants are different versions of the AI-Dock image that are optimized for specific environments or use cases.

 Browse [ghcr.io](https://github.com/ai-dock/comfyui/pkgs/container/comfyui) for an image suitable for your target environment.
 Alternatively, view a select range of [CUDA](https://hub.docker.com/r/aidockorg/comfyui-cuda) and [ROCm](https://hub.docker.com/r/aidockorg/comfyui-rocm) builds at DockerHub.

 Supported Platforms: `NVIDIA CUDA`, `AMD ROCm`, `CPU`

 ## Additional Environment Variables

+# Environment Variables
+# ---------------------
+# The following environment variables can be used to customize the behavior of the container.

+# What are environment variables?
+# -----------------------------
+# Environment variables are used to customize the behavior of the container.
+They can be used to specify settings or options that affect how the container runs.

 | Variable                 | Description |
 | ------------------------ | ----------- |